ClaraTSchoeder/schoederlab/Unraveling_the_Molecular_Basis_of_Substrate_Specificity_and_Halogen_Activation_in_Vanadium-Dependent_Haloperoxidases/README.md

 - select residues near a site that are surface exposed
 - scan each of the selected residues and calculate conditional probabilities
 - plot the probability for each position in a sequence logo

+### _HREX Simulation_

+The simulations were performed using the HREX protocol from Schwarten et. al. at https://link.springer.com/protocol/10.1007/978-1-4939-8873-0_2
+MPD files as well as topology files were added to reproduce the simulation.
+Trajectories can be accessed at zenodo-link